akushnikov/bundletransformer/NuGet/BundleTransformer.MicrosoftAjax/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Microsoft Ajax Minifier version 4.92.
+   1. Added support of the Microsoft Ajax Minifier version 4.93;
+   2. In configuration settings of JS-minifier added one new property - AlwaysEscapeNonAscii.

    =============
    DOCUMENTATION